UtrechtUniversity/R-data-cafe/README.md

 # R Cafe

+:exclamation::exclamation: No R Cafe due to COVID-19 outbreak :exclamation::exclamation:

+:question: Are you stuck on an R problem or do you want to share your R code?
+Feel free to drop a message at [j.debruin1@uu.nl](mailto:j.debruin1@uu.nl).

 [![rcafe_logo.png](rcafe_logo.png)](https://github.com/UtrechtUniversity/R-data-cafe/)

 The R Cafe is a community event for R users of Utrecht University, UMCU and HU